Tuesday, 15 October 2013

 He’s so badass he don’t care that he is cutting up his fingers on that blade.

 Jez’, after three attempts, generally being busy with other things and my brain just melting after doing all these portraits here is Damug’s ‘mug’ (yes, I will hammer in that pun until I kill someone).
+I like how the armour turned out and I had fun painting that.
+Also a chance of play around with some custom brushes for the chain mail and chain.

 Out of the characters in this project he is the one that probably sticks the closest to how I have imagined him years ago when I first did these portraits, with the blue/grey fur and facial structure, he even has the same long leather coat.
 I know that in the book he is never described with a leather coat, but that’s how I picture him.
 Besides, a coat is a tough handy thing for both land and sea, much more convenient than a cloak when you’re just roaming around, surely?